mikeroyal/Machine-Learning-Guide/README.md

 [Apple CoreML](https://developer.apple.com/documentation/coreml) is a framework that helps integrate machine learning models into your app.
 Core ML provides a unified representation for all models.
 Your app uses Core ML APIs and user data to make predictions, and to train or fine-tune models, all on the user's device.
 A model is the result of applying a machine learning algorithm to a set of training data.
 You use a model to make predictions based on new input data.

+[Tensorflow_macOS](https://github.com/apple/tensorflow_macos) is a Mac-optimized version of TensorFlow and TensorFlow Addons for macOS 11.0+ accelerated using Apple's ML Compute framework.

 [Apache Airflow](https://airflow.apache.org) is an open-source workflow management platform created by the community to programmatically author, schedule and monitor workflows.
 Install.
 Principles.
 Scalable.
 Airflow has a modular architecture and uses a message queue to orchestrate an arbitrary number of workers.
 Airflow is ready to scale to infinity.

 [Open Neural Network Exchange(ONNX)](https://github.com/onnx) is an open ecosystem that empowers AI developers to choose the right tools as their project evolves.
 ONNX provides an open source format for AI models, both deep learning and traditional ML.
 It defines an extensible computation graph model, as well as definitions of built-in operators and standard data types.